How Well Do You Know Your Customers?

 The Need for Customer Education is Universal

-Complex B2B technology vendors aren’t the only companies facing customer experience challenges.
+Complex B2B tech firms aren’t the only companies facing customer experience challenges.
 Even simple B2C products and services are finding gaps where learning can help make or break customer relationships.

 For example, look at today’s dynamic mobile apps marketplace, where a value proposition may seem simple, but the customer experience stakes are much higher.
 As mobile product design expert S.C.
 Moatti says, “If a mobile application oversteps or breaks, or it isn’t intuitive, the cost is very high.”